aaron-kaefer/Sagemaker-Pytorch-Image-Segmentation-with-Custom-Dataset/README.md

                   |––masks
 ```

 Now lets pass the S3 directory where the training and test data is stored to our Sagemaker training job.
-This is done with the following code:
+This is done with the following code.
+The custom Dataloader is defined in the deeplab.py script.
 <img width="986" alt="Screenshot 2024-10-22 at 19 05 38" src="https://github.com/user-attachments/assets/0aba9bf9-dd94-43b2-8687-eca73edece32">
 <img width="981" alt="Screenshot 2024-10-22 at 18 34 27" src="https://github.com/user-attachments/assets/9108310e-12d1-465f-85af-dee803e0aa90">